 The Agile Alliance invited Nancy, Rachel Laycock, Craig Smith, Jim Newkirk and me to participate on the Program Committee for AATC2016.
 We represent a diversity of backgrounds and core competencies.
-We’re also an international team, spread across many time zones: North America, UK and Australia.
+We’re also an international team, spread across many time zones: North America, the UK and Australia.

 We figured out a day and time for a weekly meeting to check in and make decisions — a challenge given our time zone spread.
 (Poor Craig got stuck with a meeting at dawn!)
-We facilitated our brainstorming by drawing and writing in shared Google docs.
-We set up a Slack channel, and started planning and tracking tasks in the online tool Trello.
+We facilitated our brainstorming by drawing and writing in shared Google Docs.
+We set up a Slack channel and started planning and tracking tasks in the online tool Trello.
 We agreed on the goals and topic areas that Nancy wrote about.

 An invitation-only program is tricky.
-We wanted a diverse lineup of speakers that can maximize the learning experience for each participant.
+We wanted a diverse lineup of speakers that could maximize the learning experience for each participant.
 We created a shared Google spreadsheet to brainstorm about possible speakers.
 As each of us thought of someone knowledgeable on one of the AATC topic areas, we put in links to that person’s work along with topic ideas and the track where the session might fit.
 The spreadsheet helped us track invitations to speak and status.
 We discussed these in our weekly calls and started issuing invitations.